-A Land Resource assessment for the Project (SLR, 2022) has been undertaken (Appendix C).
+A Soil and Land Resource Assessment (the Assessment) for the Project (SLR, 2022) has been undertaken.
 This assessment characterised and detailed the type, distribution and quality of soils within the Project.
 Four dominant soil map units (SMUs) were identified across the Project and consisted of the following: